Skip to main content

 Table of Contents

-In this post we’re going to go through the steps below:
+In this post we’re going to go through four steps:

 1. Create a new file to write into.